dleclercpro/BerlinLEAPerformanceMonitor/README.md

 - ``InternalServerError`` The LEA servers are responding with the standard HTTP status code 500, which "indicates that the server encountered an unexpected condition that prevented it from fulfilling the request."
 [1]
 - ``ServiceUnavailableError`` The LEA servers are responding with the standard HTTP status code 503, which "indicates that the server is not ready to handle the request."
 [2]
 - ``UndisclosedError`` A generic error page is displayed to the user, with no information whatsoever about what the problem is.
-- ``GhostUIElement`` An interactive web element (e.g. button, checkbox) was expected on the bot's path, but wasn't detected (i.e. either a UI bug, or it never loaded).
+- ``GhostUIElement`` An interactive web element (e.g. button, checkbox) was expected on the bot's path, but wasn't detected (i.e. either a UI bug, or it never loaded) after a given waiting time that was deemed long enough (e.g. 5 seconds).
 - ``BrokenUIError`` The expected page structure was broken (e.g. hundreds, if not thousands, of duplicated buttons).

 <p align="center" width="100%">